SubZane/flyPanels/README.md

 ##changelog

+####2.0.5
+* Fix: Bug with the search not removing previous search query and number of hits.

 ####2.0.4
 * Fix: Bug with the search not removing previous search results if new query results in zero hits.